ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-Combining React and D3: A Seamless Data Visualization Experience - <a href="https://javascript.plainenglish.io/combining-react-and-d3-a-seamless-data-visualization-experience-338331f26789?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why .NET Core + React Developers Are in High Demand in 2025 - <a href="https://medium.com/@dmitry-baraishuk/why-net-core-react-developers-are-in-high-demand-in-2025-26d2dcf4a46c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Imran Farooq`**
+✍️ **posted by `Dmitry Baraishuk`**

-<blockquote>Data visualization is a powerful way to present complex information in an easily digestible format.
-Two of the most popular tools for…
+<blockquote>Companies from various industries rely on .NET Core (now the unified .NET platform) for secure, high-speed backend, and on ReactJS for…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-React v19.1 and the Power of Functional Programming - <a href="https://medium.com/@ydogan.dev/react-v19-1-and-the-power-of-functional-programming-08a31136694a?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Reliable Queue: The Ultimate JavaScript Task Queue Library for Modern Web Applications - <a href="https://lankadev.medium.com/reliable-queue-the-ultimate-javascript-task-queue-library-for-modern-web-applications-46b6705d4e6e?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yiğit Doğan`**
+✍️ **posted by `Pasindu Lanka`**

-<blockquote>React and functional programming (FP) have always shared DNA.
-From the very beginning, React emphasised declarative UI and pure rendering…
+<blockquote>Build bulletproof applications with automatic retry logic, real-time monitoring, and seamless React integration
 Continue reading on Medium »</blockquote>

 <h3>3.
+React Props vs State — Explained with Real-Life Examples (You’ll Never Forget This) - <a href="https://javascript.plainenglish.io/react-props-vs-state-explained-with-real-life-examples-youll-never-forget-this-324be140ae6e?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Shikha Kushwaha`**

+<blockquote>If you’ve ever Googled “props vs state React” and ended up more confused than before, trust me, you’re not alone.
+ This is one of the most…
+Continue reading on JavaScript in Plain English »</blockquote>

-15 Next.js Performance Best Practices Every Developer Should Know - <a href="https://medium.com/@sureshdotariya/15-next-js-performance-best-practices-every-developer-should-know-cff21d6ae16f?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4.
+React.js Interview Mastery 2025: The Practical Survival Guide ‍ - <a href="https://the-expert-developer.medium.com/react-js-interview-mastery-2025-the-practical-survival-guide-7fa94c876e1d?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Suresh Kumar Ariya Gowder`**
+✍️ **posted by `The Expert Developer`**

-<blockquote>Performance is not a sprinkle-on-later feature — it’s a product feature.
-The good news: Next.js gives you a ton of built-ins that make…
+<blockquote>React.js is everywhere.
 Continue reading on Medium »</blockquote>

-<h3>4. ⚛️ React.js State Management: A Complete Guide for Developers  - <a href="https://medium.com/@missAvantika/%EF%B8%8F-react-js-state-management-a-complete-guide-for-developers-ec07c9e2eb34?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5.
+React Optimizations (Part 2): Optimizing React Re-Renders The Right Way, You Were Doing It Wrong… - <a href="https://medium.com/@gauravkalita.official/react-optimizations-part-2-optimizing-react-re-renders-the-right-way-you-were-doing-it-wrong-b4620e99ef1c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Miss Avantika ✨`**
+✍️ **posted by `Gaurav Kalita`**

-<blockquote>When you start with React, managing state seems simple — you use useState and everything works.
+<blockquote>In the last article, we saw how React Re-renders.
+We will now use those concepts to optimise React Re-renders the right way.
 Continue reading on Medium »</blockquote>

+<h3>6.
+From Excel to Browser: Rendering Excel Data in React.js with Formatting - <a href="https://malshani-wijekoon.medium.com/from-excel-to-browser-rendering-excel-data-in-react-js-with-formatting-5f0ae5f364e9?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Malshani Wijekoon`**

+<blockquote>Reading Excel files in a React app sounds simple, until you try it.
+Most tutorials show you how to turn the file into plain text or JSON… Continue reading on Medium »</blockquote>

+<h3>7.
+Mastering React.js — The Most Widely Used Features You Need to Know - <a href="https://medium.com/@Amanda10/mastering-react-js-the-most-widely-used-features-you-need-to-know-bb195aa361fe?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Amanda ✨`**

+<blockquote>When it comes to frontend development, there’s one name that dominates discussions everywhere — React.js 💙.
+Whether you’re building a…
+Continue reading on Medium »</blockquote>

+<h3>8.
+“React.js: The Library That Revolutionized Web Development” - <a href="https://medium.com/@sandhyathummati9/react-js-the-library-that-revolutionized-web-development-59adcbcbf9dc?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Sandhyathummati`**

+<blockquote>Once upon a time, building dynamic user interfaces on the web was a headache.
+Continue reading on Medium »</blockquote>

+<h3>9.
+Next.js + TailwindCSS + shadcn/ui: The Perfect Frontend Stack for Modern Web Apps - <a href="https://medium.com/@nived-ram-online/next-js-tailwindcss-shadcn-ui-the-perfect-frontend-stack-for-modern-web-apps-42a7dce58c32?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Nived Ram`**

+<blockquote>connect me for more discussions: —
+🔗 LinkedIn: linkedin.com/in/nivedram
+🌐 Portfolio: www.nivedram.online
+Continue reading on Medium »</blockquote>

+<h3>10. ️ Frontend System Design Fundamentals Every Top Engineer Must Master - <a href="https://medium.com/@ajit34555/%EF%B8%8F-frontend-system-design-fundamentals-every-top-engineer-must-master-a6a456fe30cd?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Ajit Gupta`**

+<blockquote>Frameworks change every few years.
+Today it’s React, tomorrow it could be something else.
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Combining React and D3: A Seamless Data Visualization Experience - <a href="https://javascript.plainenglish.io/combining-react-and-d3-a-seamless-data-visualization-experience-338331f26789?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I built a smart daily reset system with Supabase Edge Functions - <a href="https://javascript.plainenglish.io/how-i-built-a-smart-daily-reset-system-with-supabase-edge-functions-e1df415b98ec?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Imran Farooq`**
+✍️ **posted by `Elif Özge Vurmaz`**

-<blockquote>Data visualization is a powerful way to present complex information in an easily digestible format.
-Two of the most popular tools for…
+<blockquote>In apps like habit trackers or streak-based systems, one of the main challenges is building a proper daily reset system.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>2. ⚡ Next.js Image Optimization: A Complete Guide for Developers - <a href="https://medium.com/@missAvantika/next-js-image-optimization-a-complete-guide-for-developers-d4b6b2f26765?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>2.
+The Definitive Guide to Next.js, Prisma, and PostgreSQL with Docker on Linux - <a href="https://medium.com/@archibong.chinonso.samuel/the-definitive-guide-to-next-js-prisma-and-postgresql-with-docker-on-linux-d49d9165bf0d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Miss Avantika ✨`**
+✍️ **posted by `Archibong Chinonso Samuel`**

-<blockquote>One of the most overlooked yet powerful features of Next.js is its image optimization capability.
-Images often account for the largest…
+<blockquote>Building a modern full-stack application with Next.js is exciting, but combining it with Prisma and PostgreSQL, all containerized via…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Next.js Beyond the Buzzwords: Choosing Between SSR, CSR, and SSG in Real Projects - <a href="https://medium.com/@ydogan.dev/next-js-beyond-the-buzzwords-choosing-between-ssr-csr-and-ssg-in-real-projects-cd37ada70fc5?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Next.js Landing Page with Google Sheets Integration and Google Cloud Run Deployment - <a href="https://itnext.io/building-a-next-js-landing-page-with-google-sheets-integration-and-google-cloud-run-deployment-a56219c07daf?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yiğit Doğan`**
+✍️ **posted by `Dale Nguyen`**

-<blockquote>If you’ve touched React in the last few years, chances are you’ve worked with Next.js.
+<blockquote>Building a modern landing page that captures potential user emails is essential for any startup or product launch.
+In this comprehensive…
-Continue reading on Medium »</blockquote>
+Continue reading on ITNEXT »</blockquote>

 <h3>4.
-Backend Authentication with Next.js, Prisma, JWT, Cookies, and Middleware - <a href="https://medium.com/@balogunkehinde3/backend-authentication-with-next-js-prisma-jwt-cookies-and-middleware-31596ac93ae6?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Understanding Server-Side Rendering (SSR) and Static Site Generation (SSG) in Next.js - <a href="https://medium.com/@missAvantika/understanding-server-side-rendering-ssr-and-static-site-generation-ssg-in-next-js-736b426c8166?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kehinde`**
+✍️ **posted by `Miss Avantika ✨`**

-<blockquote>Authentication is a core feature in almost every modern web application.
-In this tutorial, we’ll walk through how to set up a complete…
+<blockquote>When developers talk about Next.js, two buzzwords always pop up:
+ 👉 SSR (Server-Side Rendering)
+ 👉 SSG (Static Site Generation)
 Continue reading on Medium »</blockquote>

 <h3>5.
-How I Containerize my Next.js App In 4 Easy Steps: A Step-by-Step Guide - <a href="https://medium.com/@hanusaxena68/how-i-containerize-my-next-js-app-in-4-easy-steps-a-step-by-step-guide-28ab1c220785?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Umang`**

-<blockquote>Turn your Next.js project into a deploy-anywhere powerhouse with this easy Docker setup.
-Continue reading on Medium »</blockquote>

-<h3>6.
-Deploying a Next.js App on Your Own Server: The Complete Production Guide (DNS → Nginx → SSL → PM2) - <a href="https://medium.com/@naveenkorlakunta9/deploying-a-next-js-app-on-your-own-server-the-complete-production-guide-dns-nginx-ssl-pm2-4c0e0dac946e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `NaveenK9`**

-<blockquote>Most Next.js tutorials jump straight to npm run build, but a real-world deployment starts before the build — with domains, DNS records…
-Continue reading on Medium »</blockquote>

-<h3>7.
-Vercel AI SDK: The One-Stop Toolkit for AI Developers - <a href="https://medium.com/@miguel.paracuellos.inf/vercel-ai-sdk-the-one-stop-toolkit-for-ai-developers-b8cafc94b45c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js + TailwindCSS + shadcn/ui: The Perfect Frontend Stack for Modern Web Apps - <a href="https://medium.com/@nived-ram-online/next-js-tailwindcss-shadcn-ui-the-perfect-frontend-stack-for-modern-web-apps-42a7dce58c32?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Miguel`**
+✍️ **posted by `Nived Ram`**

-<blockquote>Swap between OpenAI, Anthropic, and Google models in one line to build smarter AI apps without the integration pain.
+<blockquote>connect me for more discussions: —
+🔗 LinkedIn: linkedin.com/in/nivedram
+🌐 Portfolio: www.nivedram.online
 Continue reading on Medium »</blockquote>

 <br/>